philipmat/showoff/README.md

 ### Usage

-Showoff only requires 3 inputs, directed at the bot (order does matter):
+Showoff only requires at most 3 inputs, directed at the bot (order does matter):
 * XBL/PSN gamertag
 * console network ("xbox" or "playstation")
 * weapon slot ("primary", "special", "heavy").